south-bend-code-works/sbcs-careers-in-code-2.0/Module_7_How_the_Internet_Works/README.md

 A link is a text string tied to a URL and we use links to allow easy jumping from one document to another.

-There are two types of links:
+There are three types of links:
 - **Internal links**: A link between two webpages, where both webpages belong to the same website, is called an internal link.
 Without internal links, there's no such thing as a website (unless, of course, it's a one-page website).
 - **External links**: A link from your webpage to someone else's webpage.
 Without external links, there is no Web, since the Web is a network of webpages.
 Use external links to provide information besides the content available through your webpage.
 - **Incoming links**: A link from someone else's webpage to your site.
 It's the opposite of an external link.
 Note that you don't have to link back when someone links to your site.